oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

 </tr>
 <tr class="even">
 <td align="left"><p><strong>Create on external provider</strong></p></td>
-<td align="left"><p>Allows you to create the logical network to an OpenStack Networking instance that has been added to the Manager as an external provider. <strong>External Provider</strong> - Allows you to select the external provider on which the logical network will be created.</p></td>
+<td align="left"><p>Allows you to create the logical network to an OpenStack Networking instance that has been added to oVirt as an external provider. <strong>External Provider</strong> - Allows you to select the external provider on which the logical network will be created.</p></td>
 </tr>
 <tr class="odd">
 <td align="left"><p><strong>Enable VLAN tagging</strong></p></td>